 Internal communication with employees should be your top priority.
 Communicating with employees is an essential preemptive measure as winter approaches and on a situational basis whenever a winter storm hits.

 Let employees know what the general plan for winter weather entails and how you will reach out to them when the time comes.
 You may want to give employees an idea of what sort of weather would merit a temporary closure.
-While this discussion is important, merely letting employees know ahead of time how weather will be handled isn’t enough.
+While this discussion is important, merely letting employees know ahead of time how the weather will be handled isn’t enough.

 After all, the weather is somewhat subjective, so just letting employees know you will close in the event of a severe winter storm leaves them wondering, “Does the boss consider this storm severe?” or “Am I expected to come in today?”
 You still need to contact your employees.

 That’s why situational communication is important, as well.
-If meteorologists are predicting a severe winter storm the next day or you wake up and see that driving conditions are unsafe, you need to make a call on whether your business should open as usual, open on a delay or remain closed for the whole day.
+If meteorologists are predicting a severe winter storm the next day or you wake up and see that driving conditions are unsafe, you need to make a call on whether your business should open as usual, open on a delay, or remain closed for the whole day.
 Once you’ve decided, you need to let employees know how to respond as soon as possible.
-You can use a text-alert system, phone call or email.
+You can use a text-alert system, phone call, or email.

-If winter weather hits during the work day, make sure you clearly communicate to employees who are in the office whether you would like them to go home before conditions worsen, especially if it looks like you could get snowed in at work.
+If winter weather hits during the workday, make sure you clearly communicate to employees who are in the office whether you would like them to go home before conditions worsen, especially if it looks like you could get snowed in at work.

 2. External Communication

 Communicating with potential visitors to your business is also important, especially the case when your open hours are changing due to weather.
 If you’re opening two hours late, closing early or staying closed all day, you need to let the public know so you don’t have the unfortunate situation of someone making the trek to your business only to be disappointed or frustrated by a closed sign.